-Any administrative panel appointed to hear an expulsion case shall be impartial and contain three or more certificated persons, none of whom is a member of the Board or employed on the staff of the school in which the accused student is enrolled.
+Any administrative panel appointed to hear an expulsion case shall be impartial and contain three or more certificated persons, none of whom is a member of the Board or employed on the staff of the school in which the accused student is enrolled or at which the event leading to the expulsion recommendation took place.
 In the event that such an impartial panel cannot be appointed, the Board may hear the expulsion case in the first instance or it may contract with the county hearing officer or the Office of Administrative Hearings.